coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 You send a telepathic message of up to ten words to any living creature within range. *Missive* is strictly a one-way exchange from you to the subject.
-If you do not share a common language, the subject "hears" meaningless mental syllables.
+If you do not share a common language, the subject “hears” meaningless mental syllables.

-**Augment:** For every 2 additional power points you spend, this power's range increases by 5 feet and its save DC increases by 1.
+**Augment:** For every 2 additional power points you spend, this power’s range increases by 5 feet and its save DC increases by 1.

 ## Missive, Mass